ehmatthes/pcc_3e/online_resources_site/docs/solutions/chapter_19.md

 There are two places in *views.py* where we make sure the user associated with a topic matches the currently logged-in user.
 Put the code for this check in a function called `check_topic_owner()`, and call this function where appropriate.

-*These are the three parts of views.py that are affected by this refactoring work:*
+*These are the three parts of views.py that are affected by this refactoring work.
+You can also see the full project for this solution [here](https://github.com/ehmatthes/pcc_3e/tree/main/solution_files/chapter_19/ex_19_3_refactoring).*

 ```python title="views.py"
 ...